Nikolai Ge: Career

+In Italy, he turned to subjects from ancient Roman history.
+The work of Ivanov also influenced Ge and inspired him to create paintings on Gospel themes.
 In 1861, Ge painted The Last Supper using a photograph of Aleksandr Ivanovich Herzen as an image for his central figure of Christ.
 The photograph was taken by Herzen's cousin, Russian photographer Sergei Lvovich Levitsky.

-Ge recounted, "I wanted to go to London to paint Herzen's portrait [...] and he responded to my request with a large portrait by Mr. Levitsky."
-The final painting's similarity between the pose of Levitsky's photo of Herzen and Ge's pose of the painted Christ led the press of the day to hail the painting as "a triumph of materialism and nihilism."

 This was the first known occasion where photography was used as the main source for a central character in a painting and speaks to the deep influences that photography would have later on in art and artistic movements like French Impressionism.

-The painting (first purchased by Tsar Alexander II of Russia) made such a strong impression when it was shown in Saint Petersburg in 1863 that Ge was made a professor of Imperial Academy of Arts.

-In 1864, Ge returned to Florence and painted Herzen's portrait along with the Messengers of the Resurrection and the first version of Christ on the Mount of Olives.
+The painting, first purchased by Emperor Alexander II of Russia, made such a strong impression when it was shown in Saint Petersburg in 1863 that Ge was made a professor of the Imperial Academy of Arts.
+In 1864, Ge painted Herzen's portrait along with the Messengers of the Resurrection and the first version of Christ on the Mount of Olives.
 The new paintings were not much of a success and the Imperial Academy refused to exhibit them in its annual exhibition.

 In 1870, Ge again returned to Saint Petersburg where he turned to Russian history for subject matter.
-The painting Peter the Great Interrogates Tsarevich Alexey at Peterhof (1871) was a great success, but his other historical paintings were met with little to no interest.
-Ge wrote that a man should live off of farming and art should not be for sale.
-He bought a small khutor (farm) in Chernigov gubernia (currently Ukraine) and moved there.
-Ge became acquainted with Leo Tolstoy around this time and became a follower of his philosophy.

-In the early 1880s, he returned to religious subjects and portraits.
+He was one of the founders of the Society of Traveling Art Exhibitions (Peredvizhniki).
+The painting Peter the Great Interrogates Tsarevich Alexey at Peterhof (1871) was a great success, but his next works did not satisfy him and he stopped painting for several years.
+In 1876, he bought a small khutor (farm) in Chernigov Governorate (present-day Ukraine), known as Ivanovsky, and moved there.
+There he took up agricultural and social activities, such as helping peasants.
+Ge's way of thinking was close to Leo Tolstoy and in 1882, he became acquainted with him.
+He soon returned to religious subjects and portraits.
 He claimed that everyone had the right to have a personal portrait and agreed to work for whatever commission the subject could afford.
 Among his later portrait subjects were Tolstoy, Mikhail Saltykov-Shchedrin and the biblical Judas.

 His later paintings on New Testament subjects were praised by liberal critics like Vladimir Stasov and criticized by conservatives for illustrating Ernest Renan rather than the New Testament and were banned by authorities for blasphemy.
 Quid Est Veritas?
 Christ and Pilate (1890) was also banned from an exhibition.
 The Judgment of the Sanhedrin: He is Guilty!
-(1892) was not admitted to the annual Academy of Arts exhibition; The Calvary (Golgotha) (1893) remained unfinished; The Crucifixion (1894) was banned by Tsar Alexander III.
+(1892) was not admitted to the annual Academy of Arts exhibition; The Calvary (Golgotha) (1893) remained unfinished; The Crucifixion (1894) was banned by Emperor Alexander III.